SEO Keyword Research Quick Guide

 2. Determine Which Keywords Are Competitive

-The keywords you choose need to also be measured by their search competitiveness, mean how hard would it be to outrank the existing content in search results.
+The keywords you choose must also be measured by their search competitiveness, which means how hard it would be to outrank the existing content in search results.

-To assess a keyword’s difficulty you need need to assess the top 3-5 search results for that query.
-You need to take a deep dive into each piece of ranking content to assess it’s quality and determine if you can create a piece of content that can compete.
+To assess a keyword’s difficulty, you need to assess the top 3-5 search results for that query.
+You need to dive deeply into each piece of ranking content to assess its quality and determine if you can create competing content.

 Here’s how to assess that content: